-You’re Not Taking a Warm Shower Before Shaving
+1. You’re Not Taking a Warm Shower Before Shaving

 Warm water will help you get rid of all the dust that’s been piling up inside those pores.
 Research shows that men are less prone to having large skin pores, which means that it’s probably harder to clean them up.

-You’re Not Regularly Exfoliating
+2. You’re Not Regularly Exfoliating

 For those, who are not fans of chemical products, I would recommend using a loofah in the shower and rubbing it into your neck each time you’re showering.

 Use soft loofahs like these ones and you’ll notice improvement :).
 Original photo.
 Feel free to use but credit this page.

-You’re Using the Same Razor Blades for Months
+3. You’re Using the Same Razor Blades for Months

 You need to remember that having a sharp blade is essential to getting close to the skin and cutting that hair without irritating skin.
 With a dull blade, you’ll have to shave the same area several times and you’ll irritate it even further.
 It looks as bad as it sounds too.

-You’re Shaving Against the Grain
+4. You’re Shaving Against the Grain

 Sometimes we do it unintentionally, sometimes we just don’t know.
 However, shaving against the direction of your hair is simply wrong.
 I’ve even seen it done in a movie once and right away thought – what are you doing?

-You’re Going Over the Same Area Multiple Times
+5. You’re Going Over the Same Area Multiple Times

 If you feel the need to shave the same area more than once, it probably means that you need to change your blade.
 It’s just dull and cannot do its job properly.

-You’re Pushing Your Razor Too Hard When Shaving
+6. You’re Pushing Your Razor Too Hard When Shaving

 Thinking that pushing your blade against your skin will help you to get nearer the hair roots is simply wrong.
 You’re probably just going to cut yourself and end up with ‘’beautiful’’ razor bumps all over your neck.

-You’re Not Washing Your Skin with Cold Water After Shaving
+7. You’re Not Washing Your Skin with Cold Water After Shaving

-Cold water is essential for those who tend to suffer from razor bumps, because it means that bacteria managed to get into your skin pores and cause inflammation.
+Cold water is essential for those who tend to suffer from razor bumps because it means that bacteria managed to get into your skin pores and cause inflammation.
 Cold water simply closes your pores and protects you from all that unnecessary jazz.

-You’re Scratching Your Skin After Shaving
+8. You’re Scratching Your Skin After Shaving

 That’s a problem for many of us.
 Sometimes, if you shave, all you want to do is scratch that skin off.
 To avoid that you should simply use an aftershave lotion.

 How to Get Rid of Razor Bumps on Neck When It’s Too Late

 I know it could be annoying if those bumps are on your neck.
 That’s the reason why I wanted to tell what you might be doing wrong to avoid that.

-Don’t Shave if You Already Have Some Hair Bumps on Your Neck
+1. Don’t Shave if You Already Have Some Hair Bumps on Your Neck

 Otherwise, you may end up with serious infections that won’t go away so easily.
 In addition, it’s painful to shave areas with ingrown hairs.

-Treat Your Razor Burn with Antiseptic Lotion
+2. Treat Your Razor Burn with Antiseptic Lotion

-For those who’re looking for a quick solution, I’d suggest buying antiseptic lotions/creams that soothe skin and kill bacteria.
+For those who’re looking for a quick solution, I’d suggest buying antiseptic ingrown hair lotions/creams that soothe skin and kill bacteria.
 You’ll need to apply them to your skin a few times a day.

 What I like about it is that it doesn’t have any alcohol in it, which tends to dry out skin and cause general discomfort.
 It calms your skin down and moisturizes it instead.

 You’ll need to use a moisturizing cream with this one though.
-All in all, does a great job when it comes to removing red bumps on neck.
+All in all, it does a great job when it comes to removing red bumps on the neck (source).